angelosalatino/cso-classifier/README.md

 After training the model, we obtained a **gensim.models.keyedvectors.Word2VecKeyedVectors** object weighing **366MB**.
 You can download the model [from here](https://cso.kmi.open.ac.uk/download/model.p).

 The size of the model hindered the performance of the classifier in two ways.
 Firstly, it required several seconds to be loaded into memory.
-This was partially fixed by serialising the model file (using python pickle, see version v2.0 of CSO Classifier, ~4.5 times faster).
+This was partially fixed by serialising the model file (using python pickle, see version v2.0 of CSO Classifier, ~4.5x faster).
 Secondly, while processing a document, the classifier needs to retrieve the top 10 similar words for all tokens, and compare them with CSO topics.
 In performing such an operation, the model would require several seconds, becoming a bottleneck for the classification process.

 To this end, we decided to create a cached model (**token-to-cso-combined.json**) which is a dictionary that directly connects all token available in the vocabulary of the model with the CSO topics.
 This strategy allows to quickly retrieve all CSO topics that can be inferred by a particular token.